AndiBraimllari/Supply-Chain/README.md

-# Interacting with the project.
+# Interacting with the project

+Hyperledger Fabric implementation of a supply chain scenario.
+This document has been limited to technical aspects only, given that the report will cover further concepts.
 Below are mentioned some transactions, interfaces and commands which fetch current products, request a new one and finally consume it.
-This document has been limited to technical aspects only given that the report will cover further concepts.
 Note that the chaincode is contained in the supply-chain folder. supply-chain/chaincode-go/chaincode/smartcontract.go has the main business logic of the demo.

-transactions (additional transactions not mentioned in this simple demo):
+#### transactions (additional transactions not mentioned in this simple demo):

 - request product (retailer asks for some products, pushes request to state)
 - manufacture product (producer checks to see what's in the todo list for creating products, then builds them and pushes them to the state)
 - consume the product (retailer checks state for available products, consumes them)

-custom interfaces:
+#### custom interfaces:

 - Product {
     - ID,